-Select Security > Control > DHCP Snooping > Interface Configuration.
-A screen similar to the following displays:
+1. Select Security > Control > DHCP Snooping > Interface Configuration.

 2. Select the interface, fill in the Rate Limit (pps) field, and then click Apply.
-The screen shows the new rate limit for the interface.

 IP Source Guard

 IP Source Guard uses the DHCP snooping bindings database.
 When IP Source Guard is enabled, the switch drops incoming packets that do not match a binding in the bindings database.
 IP Source Guard can be configured to enforce just the source IP address or both the source IP address and source MAC address.